By Traci VanSumeren on 09/29/2009

 was also the eerie thought of the black mamba lurking nearby–seen as recently

-Ncobile make that walk barefoot; in the dark without
+as the day before.
+How did Ncobile make that walk barefoot; in the dark without

 a flashlight; and alone?
 It must have taken her almost an hour from where she